freeCodeCamp/freeCodeCamp/guide/english/certifications/responsive-web-design/applied-visual-design/use-the-s-tag-to-strikethrough-text/index.md

 ---
-title: Use the s tag to strikethrough text
+title: Use the s Tag to Strikethrough Text
 ---
 ![](//discourse-user-assets.s3.amazonaws.com/original/2X/a/aadd6bead83ab7d79a795c326f005a89e6ad81f5.png)